Chalarangelo/30-seconds-of-interviews/README.md

 <br>[⬆ Back to top](#table-of-contents)

-### Explain the difference between mutability and immutability, and mutating vs non-mutating methods.
+### Contrast mutable and immutable values, and mutating vs non-mutating methods.

 <details>
 <summary>View answer</summary>

-"Mutability" means a value is subject to change.
-"Immutability" means a value cannot change.
+The two terms can be contrasted as:

+* Mutable: subject to change
+* Immutable: cannot change

-Objects are mutable, while primitive values (strings, numbers, etc) are immutable.
-This means any operation performed on a primitive value does not change the original value.
+In JavaScript, objects are mutable while primitive values are immutable.
+This means operations performed on objects can change the original reference in some way, while operations performed on a primitive value cannot change the original value.

 All `String.prototype` methods do not have an effect on the original string and return a new string.
 On the other hand, while some methods of `Array.prototype` do not mutate the original array reference and produce a fresh array, some cause mutations.